juliancwirko/react-s-alert/README.md

 ##### 9. `customFields`

-You can pass customFields object for your custom content template component.
-You need to prepate the component to be able to display customFields values.
+You can pass a customFields object for your custom content template component.
+You need to prepare the component to be able to display customFields values.
 You'll read more about it below.

 Example: